2017 Georgia House Bill 280, commonly known as the “campus carry” legislation, took effect on July 1, 2017 as amended GA Code § 16-11-127.1.

 This does not include areas outside of these offices, including common areas, classrooms, labs, and other public campus locations.

-Please note that House Bill 280 DOES NOT apply to excursions or institution-sponsored events away from campus on property not owned or leased by a University System of Georgia institution.
+Please note that the law DOES NOT apply to excursions or institution-sponsored events away from campus on property not owned or leased by a University System of Georgia institution.

 It is up to the Georgia Weapons Carry License holder who chooses to carry a handgun on campus to know the law and to understand where they can go while carrying.
 VSU will not provide gun storage facilities or erect signs outside restricted areas.

-Violation of House Bill 280 is a misdemeanor crime, and any suspected violations should be reported directly to the VSU Police Department.
+Violation of this law is a misdemeanor crime, and any suspected violations should be reported directly to the VSU Police Department.
 Violators will also face consequences as outlined in the Student Code of Conduct and/or employee policies.

 It is incumbent upon each of us to follow the law.
 Students, faculty, and staff should not attempt to monitor or enforce compliance with the statute by those who choose to legally carry handguns.
-Many of you have strong feelings regarding this Bill, and I ask that if you see someone carrying in a way that is any other way than concealed or in a perceived unauthorized area, please contact the VSU Police Department.
-Only law enforcement personnel, including VSU Police officers, will be responsible for enforcing the law.
+If you see someone carrying in a way that is any other way than concealed or in a perceived unauthorized area, please contact the VSU Police Department.
+Only law enforcement personnel, including VSU Police officers, are responsible for enforcing the law.

 How can I determine whether high school students are enrolled in a particular class?